How to develop your small business financial plan

 – An expenses budget to balance out the sales forecast and to identify the cost of goods sold – from equipment leasing through to overhead payments on rent and payroll.

 – Finally, a cash flow statement which shows the immediate financial health of the business.

 These statements must all be included, but can be developed in whatever order best suits your needs.
 You may also want to add some financial ratios which flag up the immediate health of your business to decision-makers and potential investors alike.
 Examples of these are debt ratios, stock ratios, current ratios(assets against liabilities), acid tests (to measure liquidity) and average collection period ratios.

 Review financing needs

 During their lifecycle, most businesses need some form of external funding.
 You may be seeking a bank loan, investment, grant funding, equity finance, or exploring another route to securing finance for the future of your business.
-The more accurate your financial reporting, the easier funding will come.
-This will be thanks to your ability to show investors that your business is financially stable and run well.
+The more accurate your financial reporting, the easier funding will come, so make sure you set up a business bank account that supports your company’s financial needs.
+This will help show investors that your business is financially stable and run well.

 There are various reasons why your business may require a source of emergency finance, such as a reserve, or a substantial credit line.
 A financial contingency plan acts as a source of protection for when the financial health of your small business may be at risk.

 Monitor the plan

 It is vital to monitor the performance of your business against its projections continuously.
 Monitoring performance will allow you to make adjustments to forecasts at regular intervals based on what actually happens.
 This will ensure that the business can focus on any underperforming areas and use extra resources to combat problem areas before they turn serious.